 ANDERSON AT A GLANCE:

-• A fourth-year player who appeared in 35 regular-season games (13 starts) and five postseason contests (2 starts) for the Broncos during the last three years after making the team as a college free agent in 2013.
+• A fifth-year player who appeared in 35 regular-season games (13 starts) and five postseason contests (2 starts) for the Broncos during the last three years after making the team as a college free agent in 2013.

 • Rushed for 720 yards on 152 carries (4.7 avg.) with five touchdowns in addition to catching 25 passes for 183 yards (7.3 avg.) in the 2015 regular season.